-Additional information on funding arrangements related to Commonwealth owned and leased property may be provided by Finance from time to time.
+Additional information on funding arrangements related to Commonwealth owned and leased property may be provided by Finance from time to time via the GovTEAMS Communities.

-In relation to property management, WoLC must include:
+In relation to property management, WoLC must (where applicable) include:

 New Policy Proposal

-The BPORs provide guidance on what constitutes a New Policy Proposal (NPP), including for capital expenditure, and how entities can bring forward an NPP for Government consideration.
+The BPORs provide guidance on what constitutes a New Policy Proposal (NPP), including for capital expenditure, and how entities can bring forward a NPP for Government consideration.

 Defence maintains a separate approval process for capital works proposals within the Defence Integrated Investment Program, as outlined in the BPORs.
 For Defence capital works proposals that fall outside this context, the BPORs apply.

 Officials are encouraged to liaise with their CFO, relevant financial area, or Finance Agency Advice Unit on the NPP process and the BPORs.